 Don't overstimulate and go slow...

-Oh and if you're interested we travelled with a soft but noisy book (like this one) and a string of toys that usually goes across his pram so it was very familiar to Baby Bird.
+Oh, and if you're interested we travelled with a soft but noisy book (like this one), his reliable Sophie, and a string of toys that usually goes across his pram.
+And if you did want to have some suitable baby activities up your sleeve to keep your little one entertained, this post has some great tips on how to entertain a baby on a flight.

 You are not the a**hole